A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

 Although the one-shot algorithm does not require algebraic methods and only polynomial preprocessing time, it is still way too slow to be considered practical.
 Note that the performance bottleneck is not solving the integer program, but computing visibilities.
-As a next step, we develop the \emph{iterative \visionstable} algorithm, see Section~\ref{sec:IterativeAlgo}.
-It is more practical and retains similar theoretical performance guarantees.
-Note that the statement that an algorithm is both practical and theoretical must be taken with caution.
+As a next step, we develop the \emph{iterative \visionstable} algorithm.
+It is practical and follows the basic principle of the one-shot algorithm.
+Ideally, we would also like to show provable performance guarantees for the iterative algorithm.
+Note that the statement that an algorithm is both practical and has theoretical guarantees must be taken with caution.
 Once we have a \emph{practical} algorithm~\Practical and a \emph{theoretical} algorithm~\Theoretical, we can easily get a third algorithm~\Both that has \emph{both} properties as follows.
 Run algorithm~\Practical within the running time bound of~\Theoretical.
 If~\Practical does not return a solution abort and run~\Theoretical.
 Here, \Theoretical serves as a \emph{safe guard} for~\Practical.
 Clearly \Both performs as well in practice as~\Practical and has the theoretical bounds of~\Theoretical.
 Thus, when we say that we show theoretical performance guarantees of some algorithm, we should really ask ourselves, if we show those guarantees for the algorithm that we actually use or for some safe guards that aren't ever used in practice.

 The core idea of the iterative algorithm is as follows.
 We start with a very coarse arrangement~\A. Using the faces and the vertices of~\A, we define a candidate set $C$ and a witness set~$W$.
 We compute which candidates see which witnesses.
-This enables us to build an integer program, that tries to find a minimum guard set $G\subseteq C$, that sees all the vertex-witnesses.
+This enables us to build an integer program, that tries to find a minimum guard set $G\subseteq C$, as described for the one-shot algorithm.
 Note that vertices and faces may serve as guards and some face-witnesses may be unguarded.
-As a secondary objective function the integer program tries to minimize the number of face-guards used in $G$ and the number of unseen face-witnesses.
+As a secondary objective function, the integer program tries to minimize the number of face-guards used in $G$ and the number of unseen face-witnesses.
 If the guard set $G$ contains only point guards and sees all face-witnesses, the iterative algorithm reports the optimal solution.
 Otherwise, it refines the arrangement~\A and goes to the next iteration.
-The iterative algorithm performs reasonably well in practice and we can show the following theorem.